fpco/ide-backend/README.md

        vs :force).
 This is only valid during an active breakpoint.

-       Not all of ghci's debugging funtionality is yet supported; this is documented in more detail in the ticket (#131).
+       Not all of ghci's debugging funtionality is yet supported; this is documented in more detail in the ticket (#131, also #136).
 Note also that the API may not be entirely stable yet.
 In particular, having printVar independent of RunActions is unsatisfactory; fixing this _may_ change the runStmt API too.
 This is documented in great detail in a new ticket (#153).

      * New functionality: generate Hoogle/Haddock (#70)

-       - TODO: Can we close this?

      * New functionality: distinguish between KindError and KindServerDied, and hide the "internal exception" when showing external exceptions (#135)